Aciole-David/shiny-lefseMakeR/README.md

-# shiny-lefseMakeR
+# lefseMakeR
-shiny app to easily build input files for LEfSe from qiime txt otutable
+A shiny web-app to easily build input files for LEfSe from qiime txt otutable.

+run it in your web browser at https://aciole-d.shinyapps.io/lefsemaker/